 CBD will gain a foothold in the North American market, where it hopes to leverage Westinghouse’s existing relationships to sell not only for solar, but for CBD’s industrial energy efficiency products and energy storage systems.

 Finally, CBD shareholders will gain the improved liquidity of a US stock market listing and Westinghouse’s assets at a firesale price.
 Based on prices at the close on Tuesday ($0.40 per share for WEST, A$0.05 per share for CBD), the share swap amounts to a 50% haircut for Westinghouse common shareholders.

-May 10: MEMC's Earnings call shows there is more pain in store
+May 10: MEMC’s Earnings call shows there is more pain in store for solar stocks

 Yesterday, I wrote about the signs we might look for in MEMC Electronic Materials’ (NASD:WFR) first quarter earnings call that would indicate a revival for solar stocks.
 Cliff’s notes: There’s more pain ahead.